jdeichsel/jdeichsel.github.io/_posts/2024-05-16-OneLLM-Blog-Post.md

 ViT
 ======
-Moving on to a more visual part of LLMs, Dosovitskiy et al. [2] presented the Vision Transformer ViT, where they applied the transformer architecture for image processing.
+Moving on to a more visual part of LLMs, Dosovitskiy et al. in [An Image is worth 16x16 words: Transformers for Image Recognition at Scale](https://doi.org/10.48550/arXiv.2010.11929) [8] presented the Vision Transformer ViT, where they applied the transformer architecture for image processing.
 The input is a 2D image which is first divided into same size patches, which are then converted into 1D vectors and processed through the encoder part of the transformer.
 The vectors carrying the key information are then passed to a classification head - a simple feed forward layer - which outputs a classification of the images.

 ![](/images/ViT_example.png)\
-*Figure 4: Vision-transformer (ViT) architecture, with transformer encoder in greater detail by Dosovitskiy et al.*
+*Figure 4: Vision-transformer (ViT) architecture, with transformer encoder in greater detail by Dosovitskiy et al. [8]*

 # Vision-LLM
 The progress in LLMs has also inspired researchers to employ LLMs as an interface for multimodal tasks, such as vision-language learning, audio and speech recognition or video understanding.
 The goal is to align different modalities like vision and audio with language so that a model can receive an image and a prompt as input and produce an answer. \